dsj529/MachineLearning/README.md

 * ArticleClassifier:  Collects a corpus of tech and non-tech articles from the NYTimes and Washington Post websites and creates a Naive-Bayes classifier to determine Tech/Non-Tech labels of test text.
 Also presents K-Means clustering and TF-IDF vectorizing of text.

 * Titanic2:  Uses the Kaggle Titanic Survivors dataset and compares the accuracy of Decision Tree, Random Forest, SGD and Gaussian Naive Bayes classification algorithms.

+* TweetSentiment:  Implementations of Naive Bayes and SGD classification algorithms to evaluate user sentiment on Twitter for given terms.
+This file has significant refactoring and revision of code from the examples drawn on, to create a more readable and secure application.